Field Types and Properties

 Allows the label to be exported in the data extracts.

-In the example below, the weight field has two labels, but we want one of the labels to display in the data extracts next to the actual weight value.
-To do this, be sure the unit label is related to the weight field, and the box to Include in Export is checked.
+In the example below, the weight field has two labels, but we want one label to be displayed in the data extracts next to the actual weight value.
+To do this, be sure the unit label is related to the weight field and the box to Include in Export is checked.

 Image Label or Spacer